SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

     when they are assigned to a named value or passed to a function.
     This is different from the behavior of Cocoa's ``NSArray`` and ``NSDictionary`` classes.
-    The difference between value types and reference types is covered in detail in the :ref:`CustomTypes_ValueTypesAndReferenceTypes` section of :doc:`CustomTypes`.
+    The difference between value types and reference types is covered in detail in the :ref:`ClassesAndStructures_ValueTypesAndReferenceTypes` section
+    of :doc:`ClassesAndStructures`.

 .. _CollectionTypes_Arrays: